Richard-Sti/HaloFit.jl/README.md

 # HaloFit.jl

-This repository provides a set of utitilies aimed at fitting dark matter halo properties in a periodic box.
+This repository offers a suite of utilities designed for analyzing dark matter halo properties within a periodic box.
+Typically, the functions expect input data in the form of arrays detailing particle positions, velocities, and masses.
+However, if particles have a uniform mass, instead of an array, you can provide a single mass value.

 ## Functions
 - `periodic_distance`